dCSeven/HPGLPlotter/README.md

 ####Serial communication

-Handshaking is finnished (only needs to be simplified)
+Hardware-Handshaking is finnished (only needs to be simplified) Software-Handshaking needs testing

 ####Input processing